-- You will be placed on Financial Aid Probation/PLAN. - You must meet the Satisfactory Academic Progress minimum requirements as outlined above. - You must meet the minimum requirements EVERY semester. - You will be evaluated at the end of each semester to determine whether you continue to be eligible for Title IV funds.
+- The student will be placed on Financial Aid - Probation/PLAN. - The student must meet the Satisfactory Academic Progress minimum requirements as outlined above. - The student must meet the minimum requirements EVERY semester. - The student will be evaluated at the end of each semester to determine whether you continue to be eligible for Title IV funds.